 mode 2-2 subband PMI reporting : Nokia, Qualcomm

 Possible Agreement

-RI is not reported

-Possible Agreement

-Periodic CSI report mode 1-1 with submode 1 and 2 based on Table 7.2.2-1D and Table 7.2.2-1E for RI=1 in TS36.213 is supported non-BL UEs in CE mode A.
+Periodic CSI report mode 1-1 is supported for non-BL UEs in CE mode A

-The codebooks of W1 and W2 are not sub-sampled
+for submode 2, Table 7.2.2-1D for RI=1 in TS36.213 is reused [and RI is not reported]

+for submode 1, FFS on whether reusing Table 7.2.2-1E for RI=1 in TS36.213 or using non sub-sampled codebook without RI

 [6][7] proposed to support aperiodic CSI report modes 1-1 and 2-2.
 As there’re few companies discussing aperiodic CSI report, feature-lead would like to suggest companies share their views, in the next meeting, on whether such modes are necessary and detailed observations and proposals, if any, for non-BL CE UEs in CE mode A.